-Best Ways to Organize Legos
+3 of the Best Ways to Organize Legos Without Losing Your Mind!

 Knowing the best ways to organize Legos can make parents as happy as the children who play with Legos!
 How many times have you got a Lego stuck in the vacuum or worse yet, stuck on the bottom of your foot!

-Organizing Legos by color can be easier on the eye and faster to sort.
-While searching for the exact shape needed when building, this system may make it easier.
+Storing Legos by color can be easier and faster to sort and organize.
+While searching for the exact shape of block needed when building, this system may make it easier.

 This option is good for those who have a mixture of Lego pieces and like to build freestyle.

-If your child has multiple Lego sets, this option may be good for you.
-Containing all the pieces together that belong to one set can save of time.
-Looking through color sorted Lego containers can take more time when trying to collect the pieces you need for a set.
+Keeping all the pieces together that belong to one set, can save time.
+Looking through mixed up Lego containers can take more time when trying to collect the pieces you need for a set.

 Containers make sorting and organizing easier.
 They also make it easy for clean up and for moving pieces to a different location.